ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-The IBM Cloud Kubernetes Service Diagnostics and Debug Tool.
+Disable the Diagnostics and Debug Tool add-on and remove it from the cluster.
 {: shortdesc}

 ```sh